19 Gluten-Free Friendly Restaurants in Honolulu, Hawaii

 Greens & Vines

-Raw, vegan and gluten-free dishes from a gluten-free kitchen, the only one on the island.
+Raw, vegan and gluten-free dishes from a gluten-free kitchen, the only place like it on the island.
 Bread and crackers are made from things that include sunflower seeds, flax and onions.
 The living lasagna with zucchini noodles and mac-nut ricotta translates a hot-dish concept into a cool, creamy entrée.

 909 Kapiolani Blvd., 536-9680, greensandvines.com